dividiti/ck-caffe/README.md

 ## Quick installation on Ubuntu

-**NB:** Please refer to our [Installation Guide](https://github.com/dividiti/ck-caffe/wiki/Installation) for detailed instructions for Ubuntu, Gentoo, Yocto and Android.
+Please refer to our [Installation Guide](https://github.com/dividiti/ck-caffe/wiki/Installation) for detailed instructions for Ubuntu, Gentoo, Yocto, Windows and Android.

 ### Installing general dependencies